SEA-PLM 2019 Results

 - Mathematical proficiency across countries

-- There was a large variation (from 1 to 57%) across participating countries of Grade 5 children who had a low proficiency in mathematics equivalent only to that expected in the first years of primary school.
+- There was a large variation (from 1 to 57%) across participating countries in Grade 5 children who had a low proficiency in mathematics equivalent only to that expected in the first years of primary school.

 - Substantial difference was also found in the number of children performing at the highest levels of expected learning.
-While in some countries a large majority (91%) of Grade 5 children were able to perform complex mathematical operations and interpret different data sources, in others few children (8%) were prepared for these tasks.
+While in some countries a large majority (91%) of Grade 5 children were able to perform complex mathematical operations and interpret different data sources, in others only a few children (8%) were prepared for these tasks.

 - SEA-PLM 2019 mathematics alignment with the SDGs